Create a Website Account - Manage notification subscriptions, save form progress and more.

 A property owner may apply for Open Space Land or Open Space Timber classifications through the following steps:

 To apply for an Open Space Land classification an Application for Classification or Reclassification as Open Space Land must be filled out and returned to the assessor's office.
-To apply for Timber Land classification a Current Use Application Timber Land Classification Parcels with Same Ownership must be filled out and returned to the assessor's office.
+To apply for Timber Land classification a Current Use Application Timber Land Classification Parcels with Same Ownership must be filled out and returned to the Assessor's Office.

 A property owner may request removal from current use by filling out a Notice of Request to Remove Current Use Assessment Classification Form and returning to the assessor's office.
 If a land is removed from any Open Space Classification, compensating tax and penalty may be due.